w3c/ColorWeb-CG/canvas_float.md

 ## Introduction

-This proposal introduces the ability to use floating-point pixels formats `CanvasRenderingContext2D`, `OffscreenCanvasRenderingContext2D`, and `ImageData`.
+This proposal introduces the ability to use floating-point pixel formats in `CanvasRenderingContext2D`, `OffscreenCanvasRenderingContext2D`, and `ImageData`.

 ## Background

 ## Current capabilities

-Both `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D` have an output bitmap that they render to.
+Both `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D` contain an output bitmap that they render to.
 The pixel format of this output bitmap is currently unspecified.
 Many implementations use a 8 bits per channel RGB or RGBA pixel format for this bitmap (this is likely the case for all implementations, but the author has not examined all implementations).